earlephilhower/arduino-pico/docs/fs.rst

 All filesystems allow explicitly enabling/disabling formatting when mounts fail.
 If you do not call this ``setConfig`` method before perforing ``begin()``, you will get the filesystem's default behavior and configuration.
-By default, SPIFFS will autoformat the filesystem if it cannot mount it, while SDFS will not.
+By default, LittleFS will autoformat the filesystem if it cannot mount it, while SDFS will not.

 begin